Treblab X2 Review | Beryllium Sport True Wireless Earbuds

 Total battery life: 11 hours 5 minutes

-1 Playtime: Up to 5 hours (+ 2 additional charges with Charging Case)
+Playtime: Up to 5 hours + 2 additional charges with Charging Case

 Tiaan – Be Ok (Low bass frequency)

-Low bass frequency is superbly energetic and superbly notable, you can feel the air pressure booming in your ears.
-It doesn’t eat into the vocals and has zero bass distortion.
-The subtle bass vibration fades smoothly.
-Low bass frequency is well bodied.
+The low bass frequency is superbly energetic and it is notable, you can feel the air pressure booming in your ears.
+The low bass doesn’t eat into the vocals and has zero bass distortion.
+The subtle bass vibration fades smoothly and the low bass frequency is well bodied.
 The low bass slightly overpower the vocals, just a tiny bit.

 Pia Mia – Do It Again (standard bass)

-Bass is highly energetic and firm, you can feel the air pressure.
-The bass fades butter-smooth with a long drag especially at the 2:05 mark, the vibrations is just eargasm and one of the best in our channel.
-Bass slightly overpower vocals, there clear separation between the two.
-Bass is well bodied.
-EDM tones sounds fun and exciting.
+The bass is highly energetic and firm, you can feel the air pressure booming.
+The bass fades butter-smooth with a long drag especially at the 2:05 mark, and the vibrations is just an eargasm.
+One of the best earbuds we have reviewed.
+The bass slightly overpower vocals, but there is a clear separation between the two.
+The bass is well bodied and the EDM tones sounds fun and exciting.

-Piano/Violin tone sounds right and natural, leans closer to the crystal-clear type not the warm-sound type, I prefer crystal-clear type.
-It has right amount of shine at the highs.
-Tone are well bodied doesn’t sound half-hearted.
-Bass/Drums feels balance with Piano/Violin in term of audible levels, sometime the piano/violin is slightly notable, there is clear separation between the two.
-Good indication of a balanced IEM.
+The piano/ violin tone sounds right and natural.
+It leans closer to the crystal-clear type not the warm-sound type, I prefer crystal clear type.
+It has right amount of shine at the high frequency.
+The tones are well bodied and it doesn’t sound half-hearted.
+The bass/drums feels balance with piano/ violin in term of audible levels, sometime the piano/violin is slightly notable.
+There is clear separation between the two.
+A good indication of a balanced IEM.

-Mitch Grassi’s high-pitched-male Tennor vocals perform very well at the highs with the right amount of shine, feels bright.
+Mitch Grassi’s high-pitched-male Tenor vocals perform very well at the high frequency with the right amount of shine and it feels bright.
 One of the best we have heard on a true wireless earbuds.
-Each singer can be identified easily.
-Every diction and pronunciation is crystal clear.
-Vocal beat-boxing, echoing and humming is eargasm which doesn’t overpower Mitch Grassi’s vocal in the song.
+Each singer can be identified easily, every diction and pronunciation sounds crystal clear.
+The vocal beat-boxing, echoing and humming is an eargasm which doesn’t overpower Mitch Grassi’s vocal in the song.

-It is not easy to find a Sports True Wireless Earbuds that performs well throughout the range from the low frequency to the high frequency.
-The sound signature is 100% identical to the Treblab X5 we had review in the pass, just in a different battery life, form factor and price.
-It can closely rival the Sony Wireless IEM like the Sony WI-SP600N and Sony WF-SP700N.
-The Beryllium gave the X2 and X5 the edge to outmatch most of it competitors.
+It is not easy to find a True Wireless Sports Earbuds that performs well throughout the range from the low frequency to the high frequency.
+The sound signature is 100% identical to the Treblab X5 we had reviewed.
+The only differences is the battery life, form factor and the price.
+This model can rival the Sony Wireless IEM like the Sony WI-SP600N and Sony WF-SP700N.
+The Beryllium gave the X2 and X5 an edge to outmatch most of it competitors.